top of page

 When is enough, enough?

 In the lead up to the workshop I did a lot of pondering about when do you know that you have done enough in any creative endeavour.
-To me, with printmaking, a good analogy is coffee - if you want a double shot, decaffeinated, oat milk, cappuccino, served in a bowl with cinnamon on top - then that is like an oil painting or a photograph - layers on layers.
+To me, with printmaking, a good analogy is coffee - if you want a double shot, decaffeinated, oat milk, cappuccino, served in a bowl with cinnamon on top - then that is like an oil painting or a photograph - layers on layers on layers.
 Printmaking, and in particular relief printing like linocutting, is about distilling an image or idea to just the important parts - it is the espresso.
 In a similar way, abstract photography often removes the clutter in an image and leaves the viewer with the essence of ‘what was there’.

 Abstract Seascape I